 When we make fresh bread it doesn’t last long around here.
 I typically use it up in 2-3 days or keep it in a ziplock in the refrigerator.

 Yes!
-Believe me, I tried to put it into a cold pot and it didn’t turn out nearly as fluffy and beautiful as when placed into a preheated cast iron pot.
+Believe me, a preheated dutch oven will give you the best results.
+I tried to put it into a cold pot and it didn’t turn out nearly as fluffy and beautiful as when placed into a preheated cast iron dutch oven.

 Affiliate Disclosure & Content Disclaimer